Finns841594/intTest/README.md

 ### A Systematic solution to track user actions

-I find that most function are highly relating to user interaction, including pointer postion and action, camera position and rotation.
-Should build a systematic solution to track user actions for achieving all kinds of functions in a better and clear way.
+I find that most functions are highly relating to user interaction, including pointer postion and action, camera position and rotation.
+Should build a systematic solution to track user actions for making all kinds of functions in a better and clear way.
 My current function are archieved by global contexts and small handlers in each responding components.

 ### Quaternion

-Should understand quaternion better for skilling up 3D development skill.
+Should understand quaternion better for advancing my 3D development skills.
 Found [this](https://eater.net/quaternions/) good tutorial to share.